 1. Helsingør & Kronborg Castle

 Helsingør is home to two nice museums – National Maritime Museum of Denmark and the Danish Museum of Science and Technology, which celebrate the nation’s long seafaring and industrial traditions.
 The Maritime Museum features interactive installations tracing the Danish maritime legacy from the Vikings to the modern-day Maersk cargo empire.
+Alongside maritime paraphernalia, the exhibitions explore themes including the exploitation in Denmark’s overseas colonies and the scale of shipbuilding.

 The most popular attraction, however, is the imposing Kronborg Castle, a UNESCO World Heritage Site, and forever immortalized as Elsinore Castle in Shakespeare’s Hamlet.
 It is one of the must-see attractions in Denmark.
 Kronborg was built between 1574 and 1585 by Frederick II in Dutch Renaissance style to replace an earlier fortress built by Erik VII of Pomerania in the 15th century.
-The castle played a fascinating role in toll collection between the 16-18th centuries, resulting in Helsingør becoming extremely prosperous.
+It played a fascinating role in toll collection between the 16-18th centuries, resulting in Helsingør becoming extremely prosperous.

-The highlight of our 4 visits to the castle has certainly been witnessing a production of Hamlet live at Kronborg!
+The highlight of our four visits to the castle has certainly been witnessing a production of Hamlet live at Kronborg!
 Each summer during the annual Shakespeare Festival, a different company from around the world stages a Hamlet production in the castle grounds providing an unforgettable experience.
 Thespian stalwarts such as Gielgud and Olivier have performed here in the past.

 During December, Kronborg Castle is the host of one of Denmark’s most charming Christmas markets.
 You can read more about Christmas markets in Copenhagen here.